How Much Does a Roof Replacement Cost in 2025?

 Labor and Installation Costs

-The cost of skilled labor varies based on your region, the roofing company’s experience, and the type of materials used.
-In 2025, labor cost continues to rise due to ongoing shortages of qualified tradespeople, especially in high-demand states like Florida.
+Labor costs vary by region, company experience, and material.
+In 2025, labor cost for roof replacement continues to rise due to ongoing shortages of qualified tradespeople, especially in high-demand states like Florida.

 • Simple asphalt shingle installations are typically more affordable and faster for a roofer to complete.